-I’ve long been intrigued with wearing a daily uniform; for nearly two years now, I’ve actually done it.
+I’ve long been intrigued with wearing a daily uniform.
+For nearly two years now, I’ve actually done it.

 Well, mostly.
 Here’s what I’ve noticed: during seasons of life that feel very full, I tend to wear some variation of the same thing every day.
 This makes sense to me.
-While everyone’s prone to decision fatigue, I know decisions drain my tank exceptionally quickly.
+While everyone’s prone to decision fatigue, decisions drain my tank exceptionally quickly.
 A go-to outfit (or 6) makes for one less thing to think about every morning.

 Last summer, I gave a seasonal uniform a trial run and I loved it.
 This season, I’m juggling several creative projects on top of a tightly scheduled family life.
 I’m not waiting to see what getting dressed feels like in this season.
 The day after school got out, I hopped on the internet and ordered the same shirt in five colors.
-My uniform game is ON.
+My summer uniform game is ON.

 A word about tanks, because it took me years to figure this out.
 I used to buy the smallest size that “fit,” as many women do.
-But I never asked myself how I wanted the garment to fit: did I want it to be form-fitting or drapey?
+But I never asked myself how I wanted the garment to fit.
+Did I want it to be form-fitting or drapey?
 This season, I want drapey, and I sized up to get that effect.

 I have a half dozen tanks (white, navy, blue, grey) from among these three options: